druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 2. Hyperparameter Tuning Overview

 (If you are not a data scientist ninja, here is some context.
-If you are, you can safely skip to Bayesian optimization or the implementations.)
+If you are, you can safely skip to [Bayesian optimization](#3-bayesian-optimization) and implementations below.)

 Any sufficiently advanced machine learning model is indistinguishable from magic, and any sufficiently advanced machine learning model needs good tuning.